 IN THE STUDIO OR LIVE, EFFECTS PEDALS CAN BE A PRECIOUS ADDITION TO ENRICH THE SOUND OF YOUR KEYBOARD OR SYNTHESIZER.
 HERE'S THE PMT GUIDE WITH ALL YOU NEED TO KNOW!

-Even though FX pedals were originally designed for guitars, many keyboard players use them to expand the sound possibilities of their instruments.
+Even though most FX pedals are originally designed for guitars, many keyboard players use them to expand the sound possibilities of their instruments.
 Effects such as reverb, overdrive, distortion, chorus, delay, flanger and phaser are all very cool effects that can be used with your keyboard or analogue synth, and inspire you to create new sounds.
 The new Electro-Harmonix MEL9 Tape Replay Machine, a Mellotron simulator that is also recommended for keyboard players, is a great example of guitar FX pedal that's also ideal for a keyboard.

 As you can see, once you start experiment using different pedals with your keyboard, you may come up with new ideas, new sounds and have much more fun in the studio.
 The other great thing about using fx pedals is that even if you got a cheap, uninspiring keyboard, you can almost magically create new and interesting sounds.